runplat/pkg-serve/README.md

 - ACR
 - Azure Storage Blobs

-However, it should be fairly straightforward to adopt to other clouds all of the code is fairly short.
+However, it should be fairly straightforward to adopt to other clouds, as all of the code is fairly short.

 ## Example Usage